patrick-huber/oven-cam-server/README.md

 ## Bluetooth setup (ble.js)
 Must be run as root (sudo).
 This is used to first connect to the oven camera to setup wifi and allow the client to connect to camera feed.

+network-manager must be installed for wifi-control to work.
+Also need to disable wlan0 in ``/etc/network/interfaces``.

 ## Camera feed (app.js)
 Uses node raspicam to capture pictures and express server to serve photos to client.